kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 #### Updating the Bug Triage Spreadsheet

 The Bug Triage Spreadsheet is updated manually.
-The commands for updating the spreadsheet can be found in the `Kubernetes Github Commands` menu.
+The spreadsheet has a dedicated `Kubernetes Github Commands` menu in the spreadsheet header that has commands for managing the data.
+Open the menu and first run the `Refresh Issues & PRs` command.
+After it is done, you can run other commands to populate issues/PRs metadata, such as `kind`, `priority` and SIGs.
+The menu and all commands are implemented as scripts that you can access by choosing Tools -> Script editor.

 **Note:** Due to bug in the `Refresh Issues & PRs` command, it is recommended to delete the issues/PRs from the spreadsheet and then run the command.
 Otherwise, it may happen that some issues are omitted or shown even if closed.